vinit-deligence/Sumi-NextJs/LANGCHAIN_INTEGRATION.md

 ```

 ### `clearChatHistory(sessionId)`
-Clears message history for a specific session.
+Clears conversation memory and token usage stats for a specific session.

 **Parameters:**
 - `sessionId` (string): Session identifier to clear